axln/cpusim/README.md

-# CPUSIM
+# CPU SIM
 This project is an attempt to create a simplest 8-bit CPU model descibed in the book [But How Do It Know](http://www.buthowdoitknow.com/) by J. Clark Scott.

 # Demo
 To see it in action just visit [https://axln.github.io/cpusim/build/?model=cpu](https://axln.github.io/cpusim/build/?model=cpu)

+Recommended to run on Google Chrome and was not tested in other browsers.